jrief/django-formset/docs/source/styling.rst

 * Input fields of type number, with validation on their input range.
 * Input fields of type date.
 This currently uses the default date widget from the browser, but future versions will offer their own native date widget.
 * Checkboxes for a single input.
-They can be styled reversing the label with its input field.
+They can be styled by reversing the label with its input field.
 * Radio buttons with support for option groups.
 They can be arranged to align either horizontally or vertically.
 * Multiple checkboxes with support for option groups.
 They can be arranged to align either horizontally or vertically.
 * Select widgets with predefined options.
-* Select widgets with autocomplete behaviour.
+* Select widgets with autocomplete behavior.
 * Select widgets allowing a limited number of multiple selections.
 * Select widgets with a source and target field, allowing a large number of multiple selections.
   This widget usually is used for fields mapping a many-to-many relation.